 In 2022, Jeep sold 223,345 units of the Grand Cherokee, which now also comes with a PHEV.
 Toyota wasn’t far behind, selling 222,805 units of its contender, the Highlander, in which electrification plays a big role.
 Ford’s Explorer was also way ahead of the South Korean model, ranking third in its segment by registering 207,673 units in sales.

-The Palisade’s report card suggests that it has plenty of room to grow.
+The Palisade’s report card suggests that it has plenty of areas to improve.
 Plus, Hyundai just showed its commitment to the model with a significant facelift for MY2023.
 The mid-size three-row SUV that customers love for its superior comfort for children and adults alike and a host of convenience and connectivity features has become even more appealing.
 Low fuel economy continues being the only main con of the Kia Telluride’s mechanical sibling.

 Ioniq 7: A fully-electrified alternative to the Palisade

 Hyundai will likely pitch the Ioniq 7 pure-electric SUV to customers waiting for an electrified Palisade.
-Expected to begin at around USD 50,000, the Ioniq 7 will be around USD 15,000 more expensive.
+Expected to begin at around USD 50,000, the Ioniq 7 will be nearly USD 15,000 more expensive.
 Still, the premium pricing could be justified with more space, comfort, and convenience, better maneuverability, digital features, and higher performance.
 Plus, while Hyundai imports the Palisade from South Korea, it should manufacture the Ioniq 7 locally from 2025 to keep it affordable and plan market-specific variants and adaptations.